 The threads are precision fit to your action and allow the tightest fit possible to your action.
 This precision fit is critical for the barrel action joint to behave as one under the pressures of firing.
 No CNC can match the fit we can achieve to your action.

 Now the flush system is fired up to flush all machine swarf away from the cutting edges and out of the barrel during the internal machining operations.
-The chamber is roughed out to a depth equal to the shoulder of the cartridge and about .015"- .020" undersize.
-Then go in with an indexable tooled boring bar equipped with a carbide cutter.
-We then bring it to within .005"-.010" of final diameter.
-Then the precision chamber reamer is brought in and the chamber is cut to final size.
+The chamber is roughed out with a drill to a depth equal to the shoulder of the cartridge and about .015"- .020" undersize.
+Then go in with an indexable tooled boring bar equipped with a carbide cutter to single point cut the chamber to within .005"-.010" of final diameter.
+If this step is not taken the reamer would simply follow the bore.
+This is bad because the chamber and bullet are not pointed exactly into the bore.
+Finally a razor sharp chamber reamer is brought in and the chamber is cut to final size.
+Using this method we ensure the bullet is going to engage every rifling in the exact same place on the bullet. perfectly following the internal curve of the bore.
+Many factory and lesser techniques will have the bullet pointing into the side of the throat and the rifling may go all the way to the neck on one side and be spaced out as much as 3/8th of an inch.
+You can clearly see it in the borescope.
 Headspace is set with gauges from zero to plus .002" depending on the application and customer preference.

 Once the chamber end is done the barrel is removed from the lathe and turned around to cut the crown and muzzle brake threads if so equipped.
 We use the same care to dial in the barrel for the crown and muzzle brake as we do the chamber.
 We dial in where the crown is to be and 2" back.
 We want that crown perfectly perpendicular to the actual bore.
 If we are cutting threads for a suppressor, muzzle brake our one of our hidden thread protectors this guarantees the straightest threads possible eliminating any chance of a baffle strike.
 We cut super sharp 11 degree crowns.
 We can recess them for field use or make them about any way you want it.
 Our preference is to polish them sharp to give the cleanest bullet release possible.
 This style crown does take some additional care to protect when cleaning the barrel so as not to damage it.